Money Matters: 10 Biblical Principles of Financial Stewardship

 • Eternal – they will reap the rewards of their stewardship forever.

-Financial roles and responsibilities in marriage.
+Different financial roles and responsibilities

-Managing and tracking the family finances and paying bills should be done within a shared marital context.
-Regardless of who assumes this role, couples should be in agreement regarding bank accounts, investments, priorities, etc.
+Setting family financial goals along with establishing, balancing, and evaluating the budget should be done together.
+Making major purchases should be done with mutual agreement.
+Managing and tracking the daily family finances and paying bills should be done within a shared marital context.
+Regardless of who assumes the primary responsibility for this role, couples should agree regarding bank accounts, investments, priorities, etc.

-Carrying appropriate insurance coverage is prudent and part of Godly stewardship.
+Carrying appropriate insurance coverage is prudent and part of godly stewardship.
 Failure to do so can put undue hardship on family, creditors, and others.
 We are instructed in God’s Word to be prepared to pay the bills we owe (Ecc.
 5:4-6).

 Types of insurance to consider: